 First ascent: R. Chevalier – J. Golè 1995

 A superb logic line, direct and aesthetic; an homogeneous climb on excellent grey limestone.
+Good belays and equipment.
 Before climbing...don't forget to ring the bell!

-4 – Climb a big flake, leave the flake at your right-hand side and climb a slab, alternating compact rock and thin cracks.
-A little corner slanting towards left leads towards left to a steep slab.
+L4 – Climb a big flake, leave the flake on your right-hand side and then up a slab, alternating compact rock and thin cracks.
+A little corner slanting left leads towards left to a steep slab.
 Climb the slab to the belay.
 5c, 6a.

-5 – From the belay towards left to a chimney-crack.
+L5 – From the belay head to left to reach a chimney-crack.
 Climb it, then a corner, overhanging in its upper section.
 A new easier chimney leads to the belay.

 - the best one is abseiling the route by seven "gazeuse" abseils

-- another chance is scramble down along the very steep E grassy slopes
+- another chance is scramble down along the very steep East grassy slopes

 - Boulevard des choucas TD+, 6c max, 6a obbl., 280 mt.